Tech-at-DU/BotShop-iOS/P02-Second-Chapter/content.md

 $ git commit -m 'project init'
 ```

-Now Go to GitHub and create a public repository called Bot-Shop, and now associate it as a remote for your local git project and then push to it.
+Now go to GitHub and create a public repository called Bot-Shop, and now associate it as a remote for your local git project and then push to it.

 >[action]
 > Push it!